yangyi02/layered-segmentation/README.md

 ## Using the code

-The code is actually not runnable anymore.
-The main code is used for a proof of concept.
+The Matlab code is actually not runnable anymore.
+The repo is only used for a proof of concept.

+The codes are mainly located in `initialization`, `bias field` and `segmentation`, where `bias field` contains the bias field learning code and `segmentation` contains the layered segmentation inference code.

 ## References